rddl-network/0x21e8/README.md

 * web3storage token to store data
 * RDDL asset registration endpoint
 * RDDL CID resolver
+* RDDL Authentication service to be able to authenticate with EdDSA to RDDL services

 The configuration is set via environment variables such as
 * LQD_RPC_PORT